maredep/data-visualization-dashboard-QR-campaign/README.md

 10. **Customizable Reports:**
     - Easily generate and export customizable reports for stakeholders.
     - Share insights and performance metrics with key decision-makers.

-**How to Use:**

-1. **Data Input:**
-   - Enter QR code details, distribution channels, and campaign parameters into the designated input sheets.

 2. **Automated Calculations:**
    - The dashboard automatically calculates key metrics based on the input data.